-One Night Live In Chester
+One Night Only!
+Live at the Chester Playhouse

 One Night Only!
 Old Man Luedecke Live at the Chester Playhouse is a beautiful recording of one gig, September 15 2017 when he appeared solo before a hometown crowd in the seaside village of Chester Nova Scotia.
 The record captures the warmth and intimacy of the show and the transmutation of the ordinary to the magical that Luedecke achieves every night.
 And that is what makes him such a loved live performer.
 Through this generous set we get a really good view of Luedecke’s storytelling art and his songcraft and timing, as he engages and thrills an audience with his weirdly wordy ways.